pippuri/whim-bot/README.md

 2. Click on the *Fork* button
 3. Select your personal user account (if prompted)
 4. Wait for the forking to happen
-5. Autehnticate your workstation by adding an SSH key at https://github.com/settings/keys
+5. Authenticate your workstation by adding an SSH key at https://github.com/settings/keys
 4. Create a clone on your local workstation (see example below)

 ```